-Another category deals with the background modeling problem at the region level.
-Some works pay attentions to the local region, and different corresponding features are proposed\cite{STS2011,LWIQ2004,MM2006, LWXG2010,SGV2010}.
-Furthermore, the global region based algorithms have achieved better performance than the others.
-In 2000, Oliver et al. \cite{NBA2000} first modeled the background by Principal Component Analysis (PCA).
-This method models the background by projecting the high-dimensional data into a lower dimensional subspace.
-Recently, robust PCA (RPCA) in 2010 \cite{ZXJEY2010} and Principal Component Pursuit(PCP) in 2011 \cite{EXYJ2011} have shown their superiority than the original PCA.
-Hence some heuristic methods are raised \cite{GA2011,CTE2012,XCW2013} in the following few years.
-These models get rid of the training process, and can gain all the information contained in an arbitrarily given data.
-However, to solve these models, the Singular Value Decomposition(SVD) is an essential step, and it is well known that SVD is very time consuming.
-Then the speed and the required memory is sensitive to the scale of the data.
-Thus, these models are limited in large-scale problems.
+Another type of modeling techniques is to set up the model at the region level.
+Some works have focused on the local region, and different local features have been proposed \cite{STS2011, LWIQ2004, LWXG2010,SGV2010}.
+In addition, global-region based algorithms have also been proposed.
+In 2000, Oliver et al. \cite{NBA2000} first modeled a background using a Principal Component Analysis (PCA), i.e., they modeled the background by projecting high-dimensional data into a lower dimensional subspace.
+Robust PCA developed in 2010 \cite{ZXJEY2010}, and Principal Component Pursuit (PCP) developed in 2011 \cite{EXYJ2011}, have shown their superiority over the original PCA.
+Based on these models, heuristic background methods have also been introduced \cite{GA2011,CTE2012,XCW2013}.
+These PCA-based models omit the training process and use data to extract the background directly.
+However, Singular Value Decomposition (SVD) is an inevitable time-consuming step in a PCA-based model, and thus these models are limited in large-scale tasks because their speed and memory requirements are all sensitive to the scale of the data.